usnistgov/800-63-3/sp800-63b/sec4_aal.md

 Cryptographic authenticators used at AAL 1 SHALL use approved cryptography.

+Communication between the claimant and channel (the primary channel in the case of an Out of Band authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.

 Verifiers operated by government agencies at AAL 1 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.

 #### 4.1.3.
 Assertion Requirements